mmzsource/mxmmz/README.md

   popups, pay-if-you-want-to-read-more popups, subscription popups, banners and commercials begging for your attention, a lot of user tracking in the background ...
 I want NONE of that on this website.
-- I want stable links ... the blog I used to collaborate with (1) broke my URLs (2) changed the tool-suite completely within a year.
+- I want stable links ... the platform I used to blog on (1) broke my URLs and (2) changed the tool-suite completely within a year.
 Other platforms I've blogged on have the same unreliability.
 I want more stability and robustness.
 - Constraints bring out creativity, so therefore I've constrained myself to only